Claudio Castagnoli: Personal life

 Castagnoli resides in Orlando, Florida.
 In addition to his native Swiss German, he is fluent in English, French, German, and Italian.
 He is known for his love of coffee, having maintained a blog and YouTube channel called Claudio's Café before joining WWE.
-Claudio's Café is now the name of his secondary Instagram page, on which he documents his visits to coffee shops worldwide.
+Claudio's Café is now the name of his secondary Instagram page and his Twitch channel, the former of which he uses to document his visits to coffee shops worldwide.

-Castagnoli is in a long-term relationship with former wrestler and current wrestling trainer Sara Del Rey.
-Despite being paired up by WWE without their input, Castagnoli became close friends with his one-time tag team partner Tyson Kidd.
+Castagnoli has been in a relationship with American professional wrestling trainer and former wrestler Sara Amato, better known as Sara Del Rey, since 2011.
+He is close friends with Canadian professional wrestling producer and former wrestler TJ Wilson, better known as Tyson Kidd, with whom he had originally been paired as a tag team by WWE without either man's input before the two became friends.
 He is also close friends with his former tag team partner Ares and Ares' wife Allison Danger.

 Castagnoli is a fan of franchises such as James Bond, which he incorporated into his WWE gimmick from 2016 to 2018, and Star Wars.
-He is also a fan of the Austrian band Erste Allgemeine Verunsicherung.
+He also enjoys watching football.
+Having once been a supporter of hometown club FC Luzern, he no longer supports a professional club, instead preferring to follow the individual careers of players of the Swiss national team.
 He has said that he prides himself on being a consummate professional in every aspect: "Older values of older times, that are not as much around anymore, are still very important to me. [...]
 You have to be a professional in every single thing you do."

-Noted for his exceptional strength and stating that he is completely steroid-free, Castagnoli has performed a one-arm snatch with 145 lbs (66 kg), a one-arm clean and jerk with 135 lbs (61 kg), and a two-arm clean and jerk with 286 lbs (130 kg).
+Noted for his exceptional physical strength and stating that he is completely steroid-free, Castagnoli has performed a one-arm snatch with 145 lbs (66 kg), a one-arm clean and jerk with 135 lbs (61 kg), and a two-arm clean and jerk with 286 lbs (130 kg).
 He described his training regime in 2015 as a mix of different approaches, with particular focus on CrossFit and variations of Olympic weightlifting.
 He has said that he continually tries to learn new ways to work out in order to keep improving.

+As an avid gamer, Castagnoli invested into mobile gaming esports organization Tribe Gaming in 2020.